robinhood-suite/robinhood4/README.rst

 under the current directory.
 Implementing the same behaviour as find is not
 impossible: it would simply require keeping track of entries that "failed" actions and exclude them from the next queries.
-But remembering those entries could prove prohibitely expensive in term of memory consumption.
+But remembering those entries could prove prohibitively expensive in terms of memory consumption.
 Moreover the time to build the queries would increase as we exclude more and more entries.

 -amin, -cmin, and -mmin